arashMirhosseini/oop_projects/README.md

 # Object-Oriented Programming Projects

-These games are implemeted using Ruby.
+OOP practices and projects implemeted using Ruby.

 ### How to play?
   1. Download this repository from github and extract the folder.